varna9000/cc65-template-project/README.md

    ```

 2. Drop the generated `.dsk` image in your favourite Apple II emulator, or on the real hardware.
 It should boot in ProDos and you can run  your app.

+*OR*

+2.1 if you have Virtual ][ installed (on Mac OS), the last line of the `Makefile-dks.mk` will execute an AppleScript, which starts the emulator, loads the `testproj.po` disk and `Brun`s the compiled program.
+Alternatively, if you use other architectures, comment or amend the last line of `Makefile-dsk.mk`,